XANi/toolbox/doc/Aptly.md

 ### publish in subdir

-`aptly publish -distribution stretch snapshot stretch-main-2016-05-01 current` publishes snapshot in subdir "current"
+`aptly publish -distribution stretch -origin=Debian snapshot stretch-main-2016-05-01 current` publishes snapshot in subdir "current".
+Origin: Debian is important for some apps like mini-buildd that check that field

+### Filter out package from mirror

+`aptly mirror edit -filter='!Name (~ ^puppet.*)' stretch-main`